juhp/rpmbuild-order/README.md

 4. Since version 0.4.6 there is some support now for packages using dynamic buildrequires (in Fedora: golang, python, ruby, and rust packages).

+5. Since version 0.4.8 %{_isa} suffixed Provides are filtered out for x86_64.

 ## Installation

 rpmbuild-order is packaged in Fedora Linux.